 Resources: Health and Wellness

-For more information about Accessibility Resources & Service, please visit the Web site.
-The office is located in the Student Academic Services Building (Suite 2126) between the Rams Head Center and Morrison Residence Hall.
+ARS is located in the Student Academic Services Building (Suite 2126) between the Rams Head Center and Morrison Residence Hall.
 Office hours are 8:00 a.m. to 5:00 p.m.
 Monday through Friday.
-The staff can be contacted by telephone at (919) 962-8300 (V) (TTY-711 [NC RELAY]) or by e-mail at firstname.lastname@example.org.
+The staff can be contacted by telephone at (919) 962-8300 (V) (TTY-711 [NC RELAY]) or by email at email@example.com.

 Campus Health Services (CHS), located next to Kenan Stadium in the James A. Taylor Building, provides a broad range of health care services including primary care, orthopedics, obstetrics and gynecology, nutrition services, dermatology, travel information and immunization, and allergy management.
 For convenience, in-house laboratory, radiology, pharmacy, and physical therapy services also are available.
 CHS also provides counseling and psychological services; please see the Counseling and Psychological Services section for greater detail about services offered.